|Office of Human Resources and Chief Diversity Officer|

 Harassing conduct includes, but is not limited to epithets, slurs or negative stereotyping; threatening, intimidating or hostile acts; denigrating jokes and display or circulation on the campus of written or graphic material that denigrates or shows hostility or aversion toward an individual or group (including through email).

-Discrimination can take many forms.
-For the purpose of this policy, the protected categories under discrimination are race and color, creed, national origin, sex, age, disability, sexual orientation, gender identity, marital status, familial status, military status, domestic violence victim status, arrest or conviction record, or predisposing genetic characteristics.
+Protected Categories of Discrimination: Discrimination can take many forms.
+For the purpose of this policy, the protected categories under discrimination are race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.

 Individuals and Conduct Covered